Walmart Spark: Accused of using bots or auto-grabber apps deactivation appeal

 Channel

-In-app: tap the red 'Account deactivated' banner → scroll to the bottom of the Account Status page → 'What if I have further questions or disagree with my deactivation?' → 'go here' to open the appeals form.
+In the app: tap the red 'Account deactivated' banner, scroll to the bottom of the Account Status page, and open 'What if I have further questions or disagree with my deactivation?'.
+The 'go here' link opens the appeals form.
 Backup: email sparksupport@custhelp.com or call (855) 743-0457; drivers also use sparkdriverappeals@wal-mart.com for appeals.
 Reactivations sometimes happen silently weeks later with no email, so re-check the app periodically even after a denial.

 Deadline